There are not many unspoiled places left on the planet. Humanity has changed the world so much that it’s hard to find anywhere that’s still untouched.

 Mangroves are important to the ecosystem too.
 Their dense roots help bind and build soils.
 Their above-ground roots slow down water flows and encourage sediment deposits that reduce coastal erosion.
 The complex mangrove root systems filter nitrates, phosphates and other pollutants from the water, improving the water quality flowing from rivers and streams into the estuarine and ocean environment.

 Mangrove forests also provides habitat and refuge to a wide array of wildlife such as birds, fish, invertebrates, mammals and plants.
 Estuarine habitats with coastal mangrove shorelines and tree roots are often important spawning and nursery territory for juvenile marine species including shrimp, crabs, and many sport and commercial fish species such as redfish, snook and tarpons.
 Branches of the mangroves act as bird rookeries and nesting areas for coastal wading birds including egrets, herons, cormorants and roseate spoonbills.
 In some areas, red mangrove roots are ideal for oysters, which can attach to the portion of the roots that hang into the water.
-Endangered species such as the smalltooth sawfish, manatee, hawksbill sea turtle, Key Deer and the Florida panther rely on this habitat during some stage of their life cycle.
+Endangered species such as the smalltooth sawfish, manatee, sea turtle, Key Deer rely on this habitat during some stage of their life cycle.

 Mangrove forests provide nature experiences for people such as birding, fishing, snorkeling, kayaking, paddle boarding, and the therapeutic calm and relaxation that comes from enjoying peaceful time in nature.
 They also provide economic benefits to communities as a nursery for commercial fish stocks.